Amiriel01/Rock-Paper-Scissors/README.md

 Objective:

-I am creating a Rock, Paper, Scissors game to utilize some skills that I've learned in html, css, and JavaScript.
+I am creating a Rock, Paper, Scissors game to utilize some skills that I've learned in HTML, CSS, and JavaScript.
 This is my first JavaScript project.

-Completed Game Images:
+***Completed Game Images***

 Before Game Starts:
 ![](images/completedgame.png)